Dawson casting

 Dawson casting is a cultural phenomenon and trope observed in film and television in which many of the actors appear and are actually much older than the characters they portray.

 Background

-The concept is observable in teen dramas such as Glee, Gossip Girl, and Pretty Little Liars where adults are cast to play teenage characters.
+The concept was used in the critical approach of teen dramas such as Glee, Gossip Girl, Pretty Little Liars, or Do revenge, for example, where adults are cast to play teenage characters.
+The term was coined after Dawson’s Creek, in which the cast members are much older than the characters they are portraying.

 An example of this is Pretty Little Liars character Spencer Hastings, who is 16 but is portrayed by actress Troian Bellisario, who was 24 years old at the time of shooting.
 Derry Girls is a non-American example of Dawson casting of teenage characters.
 The term was originally circulated on the Internet in response to the casting choices of Dawson's Creek, though the phenomenon predates that series, with examples such as the 1948 film Joan of Arc, the 1978 film Grease, the 1985 film The Breakfast Club, and the 1990s teen drama series Beverly Hills, 90210 casting actors in their twenties and thirties to play high-school aged students.